sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - When you hit something bitter in life and you say its bad, and it could be neem? ~ Sahil

 - Work Igniter: Lets continuously do minimum possible work and leave the work. ~ Sahil

+- Success is 1% inspiration and 99% perspiration. ~ Thomas Edisor